By nava | On July 19, 2012 | Comments (0)

 Following a family pattern

-Plath married the British poet Ted Hughes.
-When she separated from him, she faced the prospect of raising two young children on her own, while trying to make something of a writing career.
-She was also battling the conventions of the 1950s, which mandated that women put home and family first and foremost.
+When Plath separated from Hughes, she was juggling raising two children and also battling the conventions of the 1950s, which mandated that women put home and family first and foremost.
 She wanted that, but she also wanted to be a poet and a teacher, and felt pulled by opposing forces.

 The success of her poetry was rapid and impressive.
 She published The Colossus in 1960.
 The poetry in this collection was intense, personal, and delicately crafted.
 Ariel, another of her best-known collections, was published posthumously in 1965.
-Though the beauty of craft remains, it reveals more of the fissures and anguish growing in the poet’s psyche, and becomes more confessional.
+The beauty of craft remains even as it reveals more of the fissures and anguish growing in the poet’s psyche.
+According to the Penguin Companion to American Literature:

 As her depression deepened, her family and success weren’t enough to keep her from taking her own life.
 She was only thirty, with two small children.
-After her death, more of her work was released, and continues to be widely studied writings.
-Colossus was the only work published during her life, and her Collected Poems, edited and published by her husband Ted Hughes after her death, won the Pulitzer Prize in 1982.
+After her death, more of her work was released, and continues to be widely studied.
+Colossus was the only work published during her life, and her Collected Poems, edited and published by Ted Hughes after her death, won the Pulitzer Prize in 1982.

 The Bell Jar was published in England just after her suicide in 1963 under a pseudonym, Victoria Lucas.
 It was published in the U.S. under her real name in 1971.
 Her only novel, it is painfully autobiographical, revealing in detail the author’s struggles with mental illness.